 If you read between the lines of Bryan Harter's resume, you could say he's been preparing to be a social worker his entire life.
 More about Real Careers... »

-Our rigorous MSW programs will prepare you to take innovative, effective action to empower those in need and to bring greater equality to vulnerable populations.
+Our rigorous MSW program will prepare you to take innovative, effective action to empower those in need and to bring greater equality to vulnerable populations.

 If work or family commitments make it difficult to pursue full time study, our Three- & Four-Year Programs allow you to pursue your degree at a more flexible pace.
 You can begin the Three-Year Program at our main campus in Chestnut Hill or at our off-campus location in Worcester but must complete your final year of coursework in Chestnut Hill.
 Your field work, however, may continue in a geographical location that is closer to your residence.

 If you want to combine social work with a career in law, business, or pastoral ministry, you can earn a dual degree.

-If you have a BSW or MSW course credits, you may be eligible to apply as an advanced standing or transfer student.
+If you have a BSW degree or MSW course credits, you may be eligible to apply as an advanced standing or transfer student.